Picture me holding a shotgun to your head and yelling at you:

 Alex is Founder and Principal of an end-to-end product management consulting firm that delivers fund raising, market valuation, and go-to-market leadership.
 He holds 6 high-tech patents and is the father of three ten-year-old children.

-Coaches Observation: In 3 months Alex lost 25.5lbs (11.6 kg) bodyfat and 3.75 inches (9.5cm) from his waistline.
+Coaches Observation: In 3 months Alex lost 45.5 lbs (20.6 kg) bodyfat and 6.5 inches (16.5cm) from his waistline.
 He even managed to lose 4 lbs while on vacation for 4 weeks instead of gaining weight!
 A self-confessed “pacer”, his main activity was walking — in fact he did his coaching calls with me by cellphone while walking in his local neighborhood.
 An avid skier, Alex’s mid-term goal is to be fit enough to effortlessly ski several days in a row.
 Longer term, wants to model positive health and fitness habits for his kids that will form a generational legacy for his grandkids.

 In his own words, Alex describes his journey in becoming healthier and fitter: